 The Group's major customers are CTC Group and CM Group.
-The Group has a certain concentration of credit risk as the Group's major customers accounted for 69 % of the total accounts and bills receivable as at 31 December 2015 (2014: 66%).
+The Group has a certain concentration of credit risk as the Group's major customers accounted for 72% of the total trade and bills receivable as at 31 December 2016 (2015: 69%).
 The Group has no significant credit risk with any of these customers since they are large State-owned companies in the telecommunications industry.